 - Recommended planning resources & long-term travel routes

 - Saving money while you travel (so you never pay more than you have to)

 - Avoiding rookie mistakes and dealing with travel adversities

 - Dealing with the stresses of being away from home

 - Always staying safe on the road

-I brought together a ton of practical stuff, but my goal with the book was also to share with you real stories and anecdotes to prepare you for some of the personal ups and downs of long-term travel.
-If you’re serious about going on a big journey, be sure to grab a copy today, as I guarantee it will help you out a ton.
+If you’re serious about going on a big journey, be sure to grab a copy today.
+I guarantee it will help you out a ton.

 If you feel overwhelmed at any point, stick with it.
 Breaking from routine and planning something epic is going to take some determination.
 Remember that soon you could be climbing epic mountain tops, meeting locals in the strangest of places, or swinging in that hammock on a tropical beach without a care in the world… if you take the leap, you’ll definitely be rewarded.

 Get ready to travel!